kuhnemann/pyplunet/README.md

 Ready to use out of the box, you can jump directly into the business logic.

 Pip install, import and start working.
 It really is as easy as that!

-- Implements all services and methods as per Plunet 9.2
+- Implements all services and methods as per Plunet 9.2 (the latest version of ApiDocs available)
 - Fully typed for validation and code completion support
 - Fully documented methods with complete content of the Plunet JavaDocs.

 <p align="right">(<a href="#top">back to top</a>)</p>

+### New in 0.7.0
+- Retrying client that uses tenacity to retry on ConnectionError from zeep/requests
+- Improved typing for enums - all are still not covered but getting there

 ### Built With